Resources & Advice

 I get a lot of emails asking for advice, and my answer usually boils down to the following:

 The very best adventure is inherently unimaginable and fearful because it is outside the realm of everything you believe possible and comfortable.
 This is the good news.
-Not only is the world a constantly changing place, but we can actually change it — we can create the adventure we are looking for and become more than we thought possible.
-Therefore, I need give you no advice except, If you have the passion and the courage — you will find the way. ~ Scott Stoll
+Not only is the world a constantly changing place, but we can actually change it — we can create the adventure we are looking for and become more than we thought possible; therefore, I need give you no advice except, If you have the passion and the courage — you will find the way.
+In other words, have the faith and hope to know you are bigger than you think you are. ~ Scott Stoll

 Since the world is a constantly changing place, my main advice is pretty simple -- Enjoy the journey.
 That may sound simplistic and easy, but how many people really enjoy their journey through life?
 Also, remember someday you'll be living a "regular" life again, so enjoying the journey will mean everything, and simply achieving some monumental goal or notch on your belt will mean almost nothing.
 That being said, here are a few useful stepping stones: